eldad87/go-boilerplate/README.md

 Which in turn, leads to a robust and resilient product.

 # Concept
-Dockeriezed, production grade, Solid structured foundation, extendable boilerplate for Go applications - Based on Ashley [McNamara + Brian Ketelsen.
+Dockeriezed, production grade, well structured, extendable boilerplate for Go applications - Based on Ashley [McNamara + Brian Ketelsen.
 Go best practices](https://www.youtube.com/watch?v=MzTcsI6tn-0 "McNamara + Brian Ketelsen.
 Go best practices"), [Ben Johnson.
 Standard Package Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1 "Ben Johnson.
 Standard Package Layout"),[ golang-standards]( https://github.com/golang-standards/project-layout " golang-standard") and much more.

 In a nutshell, data and transport layers are decoupled and we can create different executables (Webserer, Async Worker etc) of our app.
 Keep on reading and review the code for a solid example.